 Supplemental coverage options

 Insurance providers offer different amounts of coverage.
-As a result, you might want to consider adding supplemental coverage options to make sure that you have enough protection.
+As a result, you might want to consider adding supplemental coverage options to make sure that you have enough protection for your home and personal items.
 To get the best value, get a quote and understand what’s included in your package so you can determine where you may need to add more coverage on your own.

 Most insurance providers offer discounts to help customers save money on their insurance premium.
 Before settling on a policy, research what discounts you qualify for.
 Some companies offer more discounts than others, so shop around.

-If you already have a life insurance or auto policy with a provider, you can probably get a discount by adding a homeowners policy.
+If you already have a life insurance or auto policy with a provider, you can probably get a discount by bundling with a homeowners policy.

 Customer service and claims